lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 # General Operating Mode
 After invoking "GetBundles" the script downloads the current bundle cache file from TextMate's bundle server and checks all locally installed bundles.

 Once you have the list of bundles, you can select one or more and hit <button>Install Bundles</button>, <button>&#x21A9;</button>, or double-click at the bundle to install it/them .
-After a successful installation, TextMate will open the “Bundle Editor” and GetBundles will refresh the installation status in the table.
+After a successful installation, TextMate will open the “Bundle Editor” and “GetBundles” will refresh the installation status in the table.
 The installation can be cancelled by hitting <button>&#x238B;</button>, as long as TextMate has not already physically installed that bundle (GetBundles uses a temporary folder first).
-If a given bundle is already installed on your system by using a versioning control system (svn/git), the script will only inform you about it.
-To install this bundle rename or delete it and install it by using GetBundles or use the versioning control system (svn/git).
+If a given bundle has been already installed on your system by using a versioning control system (svn/git), “GetBundles” cannot touch it.
+To install, delete, or update  this bundle rename or delete it and install it by using GetBundles or use the versioning control system (svn/git).

 "GetBundles" always checks before an installation whether there is an update of TextMate's “Support Folder”.
 If so it will update it first.
-This update can also be invoked directly by executing `Update “Support Folder”`in the "Gear Menu".
+This update can also be invoked directly by executing `Update “Support Folder”` in the "Gear Menu".
 See also [here](#sect_3.1.3.5).

 In order to close the "GetBundles" dialog simply hit the <button>&nbsp;&nbsp;&nbsp;Close&nbsp;&nbsp;&nbsp;</button> or press <button>&#x2318;W</button>.